 - 2.5 This is the second period in which the Solvency Capital Requirement and Minimum Capital Requirement have been reported. - 3.
 Non-Compliance with the MCR and Non-Compliance with the SCR - 3.1 The Company has not maintained capital sufficient to meet its minimum capital requirement or solvency capital requirement throughout the period covered by this report. - 3.2 However, a remediation plan as outlined in the Executive Summary is being actioned.
-The remediation plan consists of a whole book quota share as from 1st January 2017, 100% quota share of all years of the French construction book, withdrawal from the French construction and rental guarantee markets, and £5m of capital injected by the shareholders.
+The remediation plan consists of a whole book quota share from 1st January 2017 to 31st December 2018, 100% quota share of all years of the French construction book, withdrawal from the French construction and rental guarantee markets, and £5m of capital injected by the shareholders.
+The effects of these actions were that the Company reported a SCR solvency ratio of 117%, and a MCR ratio of 468%, at 30 September 2018.